lkshi0406/lkshi0406/README.md

 </h1>

 ## 🌟 About Me
 🌸 I’m a passionate coder with a love for music and a deep appreciation for nature.
 Always eager to learn and grow through collaboration.<br><br>💡 Looking to collaborate on projects that challenge my skills and allow me to connect with like-minded individuals.
-Whether it's software development, open-source contributions, or tech solutions, I’m all in!<br><br>📫 Reach me via LinkedIn or email at your-lvamalik@gitam.in<br><br>😄 Pronouns: She/Her<br><br>⚡ Fun fact: Every hike in nature inspires new ideas for my work.
+Whether it's software development, open-source contributions, or tech solutions, I’m all in!<br><br>📫 Reach me via LinkedIn or email at your-lvallmik@gitam.in<br><br>😄 Pronouns: She/Her<br><br>⚡ Fun fact: Every hike in nature inspires new ideas for my work.
 Let's create something amazing together!

 ---